schorschinho/osprey/docs/03 - Quick Start Guide.md

 This chapter is intended to serve as a quick rundown of the `Osprey` workflow, as well as syntax cheat sheet for more experienced users.
-The full documentation for each of the following commands can be found in their respective sections and will be released shortly.
+The full documentation for each of the following commands can be found in their respective sections.

 Please familiarize yourself with the basic `Osprey` commands.
-The number of commands is deliberately kept to a minimum, as is the number of possible input arguments to these commands.
+The number of commands is deliberately kept to a minimum to facilitate a largely automated workflow with as little user interaction as necessary.

 ### OspreyJob